At what age should my son apply to King’s?

 From Year 6, all Choristers are required to board full time at King's College School due to their Choir commitments.
 In Year 4, the Probationers board weekly, going home at the end of the school day on Friday, and coming back to School on Sunday evening so that they are ready for the next morning.
 In Year 5 your son will start boarding over the weekend, although how often and when this happens will depend on the needs of the Choir.

 Who will be looking after my son in the Boarding House?

-The Boarding House also has three matrons, led by Mrs Katrina Nuttall, two of whom are qualified nurses.
+The Boarding House also has a full-time Senior Matron, Ms Lisa Wilkinson, who ensures that the medical needs of the boarders are met.
 There is always a matron on duty overnight.